step-bauer/udacity_datascience_prj_02/README.md

 ## Overview
 This Repo contains the code for the "Disaster Response Project" which is the second prject of the Udacity Datascience Nanodegree.

 It implements a message classification app that assigns a message to categories based on the message content (Word of bags).
+Using the web app an you can input a new message and get a classification showing the which categories the message is related to so you get an idea what kind of action is needed.

 The Project consists of the 3 parts:

 * ETL Pipeline - Data cleaning and preparation